AmativeOwl/uv-project/README.md

 To run the UV Tracker project locally and install necessary dependencies, you need to have Node.js and NPM installed on your machine.
 <ul>
   <li>To install Node.js, visit [nodejs.org](https://nodejs.org/en) and download the latest LTS version for your operating system.</li>
-  <li>After installation, verify that it has been downloaded by running:</li>
+  <li>After installation, verify that they has been downloaded by running:</li>
 </ul>

 ```bash
 node -v
 npm -v
 ```
+This outputs the current versions of Node.js and NPM on your local machine.

 #### 2. OpenUV.io API token <br>
 To access the OpenUV.io API and retrieve the UV index data, you need an API token.